Code-Boneyard/Angular-Firedash/README.md

 Please open GitHub issues for bugs and enhancements only, not general help requests.
 Please search previous issues (and Google and StackOverflow) before creating a new issue.

-Google Groups, IRC #activeadmin and Gitter are not actively monitored.

 ## Want to contribute?

 If you want to contribute through code or documentation, the [Contributing